State Guide

 Fort Wayne (Allen County)

-Fort Wayne is Indiana's second-largest city with a population of approximately 270,000.
+Fort Wayne (est. pop. approximately 270,000) is Indiana's second-largest city.
 Allen County covers about 657 square miles and has a population of approximately 392,000.
 Fort Wayne is the commercial center of northeast Indiana and has a substantial manufacturing economy.
 Allen County has both a Circuit Court and multiple Superior Courts, all participating in MyCase.

 Evansville (Vanderburgh County)

-Evansville is the largest city in southern Indiana at approximately 117,000, located on the Ohio River at the Indiana-Kentucky-Illinois tri-state corner.
+Evansville (est. pop. approximately 117,000) is the largest city in southern Indiana, located on the Ohio River at the Indiana-Kentucky-Illinois tri-state corner.
 Vanderburgh County has a population of approximately 182,000.
-The tri-state location means someone from the Evansville area may have records in Indiana, Kentucky, or Illinois depending on where they lived — a similar cross-border issue to Chattanooga, Tennessee.
+The tri-state location means someone from the Evansville area may have records in Indiana, Kentucky, or Illinois depending on where they lived — cross-border records checks are often necessary for complete coverage.

 South Bend (St. Joseph County)

-South Bend is northern Indiana's largest city at approximately 103,000, home to the University of Notre Dame.
+South Bend (est. pop. approximately 103,000) is northern Indiana's largest city, home to the University of Notre Dame.
 St. Joseph County has approximately 273,000 people.
 As with other college towns, address history in South Bend often includes student-era addresses that do not reflect permanent residency.
 Notre Dame's campus itself is an unincorporated community in St. Joseph County, separate from South Bend.

 Gary and Hammond (Lake County)